openthread/ot-docs/site/en/guides/thread-primer/network-discovery.md

     </tr>
     <tr>
       <td width="25%"><b>Scan Mask</b></td>
-      <td>Limits the request to only Routers or to both Routers and REEDs</td>
+      <td>Limits the request to only Mesh Extenders or to all Extender-Capable Devices</td>
     </tr>
   </tbody>
 </table>

 ### 2. Parent Response

-A Parent Response is a unicast response to a Parent Request that provides information about a Router or REED to the attaching device.
+A Parent Response is a unicast response to a Parent Request that provides information about an Extender-Capable Device to the attaching device.

 <figure>
 <a href="../images/ot-primer-network-mle-attach-02.png"><img src="../images/ot-primer-network-mle-attach-02.png" width="350" border="0" alt="OT MLE Attach Parent Response" /></a>